Baijiu: Traditional etiquette

 Note that the host should initiate and invite for a cup, and the guest should reply with a cup.

 Modern etiquette

 In modern days, ceremonial parts of the etiquettes are ignored.
 Commonly with a group of friends or family, the host would initiate with "Cheers for...!" (为...干杯!), and then guests would finish their cups after clinking the glasses.
 Tasting is also appreciated.

-Modern bar culture has grown in popularity in China, so has a craving for a twist on the traditional baijiu.
 In 2007, a report in Time magazine mentioned integrating baijiu into cocktails, and in the years since several bars around the world have added baijiu to their cocktail programs.

-Peking Tavern in downtown Los Angeles opened its doors in 2013 as one of the first in the US to serve a variety of baijiu cocktails.
-Owners Andrew Chiu and Andrew Wong felt that it's an important part of Chinese dining culture.
-Their goal is for America to develop an appreciation through cocktails first and gradually transition to enjoying the liquor on its own.

 Baijiu and Chinese business culture

 Chinese business culture is known to be intense.
 It is believed that one's true self is shown when intoxicated.
 Therefore, when negotiating a business partnership, there is a tradition of serving high-degree Baijiu on the dinner table, in order to judge one's trustworthiness.
 There are also folk beliefs, especially in rural China, that consuming alcohol excessively equates to manliness and that one should not reject a serving offered by an elderly or higher-up.
 Many inexperienced Chinese drinkers are persuaded to overdrink on such occasions.
 These experiences are commonly referred to as the reason for Baijiu's unpopularity among some.
 This negative association of Baijiu with extreme drinking culture can sometimes lead to fear of Baijiu in the younger generation or people who have yet to try the drink.